montoyamoraga/tiny-trainable-instruments/docs/en/0-bill-of-materials.md

 ## Notes about the microcontroller

 This project is based on the microcontroller `Arduino Nano 33 BLE Sense`.
-Please don't confuse it with the similarly named `Arduino Nano 33 BLE` :)

-The microcontroller is sold with and without headers and we recommend acquiring the one ***with headers***, so you can immediately start using it on a breadboard without needing to solder the headers on it.
+Please don't confuse it with the similarly named `Arduino Nano 33 BLE`!
+It is recommended to get the one ***with headers***, so you can immediately start using it on a breadboard without needing to solder the headers on it.

 ## Minimum materials